 - Stainless steel

-- Stainless steel with gold plate/inlay(?) centre links
+- Stainless steel with gold capped centre links

 (With the width matching the case size of course)

-I’m not sure if the stainless steel+gold is actually gold plated OR it has thin gold plates similar to the inlay in the case.
-I have not tried to test it on the specimen I have had in my hands… but in the 1987 German price catalogue there is a substantial price difference (1250 vs 2300 DM) and it is (translated) called “…with gold inlays in case and in band” in German “… mit goldintarsien im Gehaüsa und im Band“, so seems unlikely that it is merely gold plated.
+The stainless steel+gold bracelet has the centre links with a gold cap similar to the inlay in the case.
+I have not tried to test the depth on the specimen I have had in my hands… but in the 1987 German price catalogue there is a substantial price difference (1250 vs 2300 DM) and it is (translated) called “…with gold inlays in case and in band” in German “… mit goldintarsien im Gehaüsa und im Band“, so not merely gold plated.

 The early titanium bands came with the buckle of the Stainless-steel one (note the colour difference of the double link of the clasp), only being given a special buckle in a later generation.
 Also note the plain back with text on the early one, and the relief on the later.